johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-05-azure-pipelines-custom-pipelines-task-extension-node-16/index.md

 ---
 title: 'Azure Pipelines - Node.js 16 and custom pipelines task extensions'
 authors: johnnyreilly
+tags:
+  [
+    Azure Pipelines,
+    azure-pipelines-task-lib,
+    custom pipelines task extension,
-tags: [Azure Pipelines, Node.js, TypeScript]
+    Node.js,
+    TypeScript,
+  ]
 image: ./title-image.png
 hide_table_of_contents: false
 ---

-Support for Node.js 16 for Azure Pipelines custom pipelines task extensions has just landed.
-From a TypeScript perspective, this post quickly documents how to migrate from a Node.js 10 custom task to one that runs on Node 16.
+Support for Node.js 16 for Azure Pipelines custom pipelines task extensions has arrived.
+From a TypeScript perspective, this post documents how to migrate from a Node.js 10 custom task to one that runs on Node 16 using [`azure-pipelines-task-lib`](https://www.npmjs.com/package/azure-pipelines-task-lib).

 ![title image reading "Azure Pipelines - Node.js 16 and custom pipelines task extensions" with Azure Pipelines, Node.js and TypeScript logos](title-image.png)